ShubhSensei/Solidity_smart_contract/README.md

-# The soul purpose of this Repo is to share some knowledge of what I learned.
+# The sole purpose of this Repo is to share some knowledge of what I learned.
 #   		You got it, Learning in Public

 * This Repo contain the `concepts & learnings` of my own journey when I'm learning solidity       (^_^)